 - 3 chicken breast halves with skin and bone

 - 1 yellow onion, halved and sliced thinly

-- Warm the oil in the stovetop-safe insert to your slow cooker, add the onions and cook a couple minutes.
+Warm the oil in the stovetop-safe insert to your slow cooker, add the chicken breasts, skin side down and brown.
+Add the onions and cook for a few more minutes.
 (If your slow cooker has a ceramic insert that is not safe for the stovetop, use a regular frying pan for all this browning stuff (step 1 and 2), then transfer all to your slow cooker and add the broth.)

-- Add the broth, transfer insert to slow cooker and set timer for 4 hours on High setting.
+Add the green chiles, broth and salt.
+Transfer insert to slow cooker and set timer for 4 hours on High setting.

 When chicken is done cooking, transfer the pieces to a cutting board, remove and discard bones and skin.
 Shred chicken with a fork.
 (I like to transfer my slow cooker insert with the sauce from cooking to the stovetop over medium-high heat to boil and reduce the sauce while I shred the chicken.)
 Return shredded chicken to the sauce and serve.